What Is Operational Risk for Airline SMS

 - Tail strikes.

 Runway safety incidents are the exact opposite of LOC-I. For example, in 2016, runway excursions accounted for a whopping 19% of accidents – the most common type of accident by far.
 However, only 6% of these types of accidents resulted in fatalities in the 2012-2016 period.

 Situational awareness will play the biggest role in preventing runway safety incidents.
-The best mitigation efforts will focus slightly more on reducing likelihood of runway safety incidents, as the relative severity of runway incidents is fairly low.
+The best mitigation efforts will focus slightly more on reducing the likelihood of runway safety incidents, as the relative severity of runway incidents is fairly low.

 3 - Fatigue Risk Management

 Flight crew and cabin crew fatigue is ubiquitously considered as a hazard that will impact general safety function.
-By “general safety function,” we are talking about wide ranging degradation of human ability to:
+By “general safety function,” we are talking about the wide-ranging degradation of human ability to:

 - Practice safety behavior; and

 - To respond to safety incidents.

-This is especially true in terms of how fatigue effects:
+This is especially true in terms of how fatigue affects: